benoitc/dj-webmachine/doc/source/wm.rst

 url dispatching.
 The route decorator works a little like the one in bottle_ or for that matter flask_ (though bottle was the first).

 This decorator works differently though.
-It create full :class:`webmachine.resource.Resource` instancse registered in the wm object.
+It creates full :class:`webmachine.resource.Resource` instancse registered in the wm object.
 So we are abble to provide all the features available in a
 resource: